Recent developments in legislation throughout the world have made rate parity an important topic in the hospitality industry.

 Countries where rate parity has not been regulated:

-- USA – February 2014 – In the USA, no uniform regulation of rate parity clauses has emerged.
+- USA – In the USA, no uniform regulation of rate parity clauses has emerged.
 In February 2014, a significant antitrust case against 22 travel brands including Marriott, Expedia, and Priceline was dismissed, which reduced pressure for regulation in the country.
+Several new accounting standards that impact the hotel industry came into effect in the US in January 2018.
+While these standards do not touch on price parity regulations in the country, they will require hotels to more transparently record costs associated with merchant model OTA bookings.

 - Latin America – Rate parity clauses are widespread and not specifically regulated in Latin American countries.